Alfresco/acs-packaging/docs/query-accelerator.md

 which has been upgraded to 7.0.0 that already contains hundreds of million documents.

 2. Multiple (zero or more but typically not more than 10) query set may be defined.
 Each will have its own name.
 It will be possible to replace a query set with an new version or to remove it completely.
-The definition will include the properties, document types or aspects applied to nodes and if necessary (for selected databases) the order of columns in compound indexes.
+The definition can include the properties, document type or aspects applied to nodes and if necessary (for selected databases) the order of columns in compound indexes.
 The implementation will use one or more JSON files to define the query sets.

 3. The addition of new query sets, the replacement of an existing query set or complete removal will not require a